tkilaker/trmnl-recipes/README.md

 ## How to Use

+### Quick Install (Published Recipes)

+Some recipes are published on TRMNL and can be installed with one click:
+- **DN News** and **Sydsvenskan News** are available as published recipes
+- Click the "Install from TRMNL" link above to add them directly to your display
+- You can fork these recipes to customize them for your needs

+### Local Development & Custom Recipes

 Each recipe has its own README with detailed information about features, configuration options, and installation instructions.
-Browse the recipes above and follow the individual recipe documentation for specific setup steps.
+Browse the recipes above and follow the individual recipe documentation for local development and customization.

 ## Getting Started